 The American Psychiatric Association (APA) released the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in May 2013.
-Commonly referred to as the “bible of psychiatry,” this edition of the manual, with its extensive updates and changes to many mental disorders, has received both high praise and intense criticism.
+Commonly referred to as the “bible of psychiatry,” this manual edition, with its extensive updates and changes to many mental disorders, has received high praise and intense criticism.

 The chapter on feeding and eating disorders in the DSM-5 has been at the top of the controversial list.

 DSM-5 Feeding and Eating Disorder Controversies

 One of the most passionate debates has to do with the APA’s edition of the new binge eating disorder.
 In the DSM-IV, binge eating fell into the category of eating disorder not otherwise specified (EDNOS).
 Previously, it was recognized only as a symptom used to diagnose various eating disorders.